No Metallicity Preference in Fast Radio Burst Host Galaxies: Modeling Background Galaxies

 \subsection{Gas-Phase Metallicity}

 Over the past decades, strong observational evidence has established a correlation between stellar mass and gas-phase metallicity — the so-called mass-metallicity relation (MZR) \citep[e.g.,][]{lequeux79,tremonti04,kewley08}.
 Moreover, the MZR has been found to show an additional dependence on $\sfr$, with highly star-forming galaxies tending to be more metal-poor at a given stellar mass.
-To account for this and reduce the scatter in the MZR, \citet{mannucci10} introduced the fundamental metallicity relation (FMR), which incorporates SFR as an additional parameter: \beq \mu_\alpha = \log (\mstar) - \alpha \times \log(\sfr)\,, \eeq where $\alpha$ is a constant between 0 and 1, chosen to minimise the scatter in $\mu_\alpha$--$Z$ space \citep{mannucci10,andrews13,curti20}.
+To account for this and reduce the scatter in the MZR, \citet{mannucci10} introduced the fundamental metallicity relation (FMR), which incorporates SFR as an additional parameter: \beq \mu_\alpha = \log (\mstar) - \alpha \times \log(\sfr)\,, \eeq where $\alpha$ is an observationally determined constant between 0 and 1, not a free parameter of our model, chosen to minimize the scatter in $\mu_\alpha$--$Z$ space \citep{mannucci10,andrews13,curti20}.
 The FMR appears universally constant up to $z \approx 6$ \citep{sanders21,curti24}.
 With the $\mstar$ and $\sfr$ values modeled with \texttt{Prospector} through \texttt{GALFRB} (\S \ref{ss:model_mass_sfr}), we assign metallicities to our mock sample using the FMR.
 Using the FMR is preferable to the MZR alone, as it implicitly accounts for the redshift evolution of the MZR through its dependence on SFR.
-Specifically, we use the parametrisation outlined in \citet{sanders21} (Eq.~10; $\alpha = 0.60$), which is based on $T_e$-based metallicity measurements from an SDSS galaxy sample: \beq \Oabundance = 8.80 + 0.188y - 0.220y^2 - 0.0531y^3 , \eeq where $y=\mu_{0.60}(\mstar,\sfr)-10$.
-Additionally, we added an intrinsic scatter of $0.05$ dex to the $\Oabundance$, and generated $\Oabundance$ values for the mock galaxies.
+Specifically, we adopt the parametrization from \citet{sanders21} (Eq.~10; $\alpha = 0.60$), which is based on $T_e$-based metallicity measurements from an SDSS galaxy sample and is consistent with values reported in the literature ($\alpha \approx 0.55$–$0.7$; \citealt{andrews13,sanders17,curti20}): \beq \Oabundance = 8.80 + 0.188y - 0.220y^2 - 0.0531y^3 , \eeq where $y=\mu_{0.60}(\mstar,\sfr)-10$.
+To account for the intrinsic scatter observed in real galaxies, we added an intrinsic scatter of $0.05$ dex to the $\Oabundance$; this value reflects the scatter in the observed FMR and is independent of the uncertainties in the mock sample.
+We then generated $\Oabundance$ values for the mock galaxies using this relation and scatter.